 Auckland’s craft beer scene has exploded in the past couple of years and the best place to taste the best Auckland beer is the inner-city suburb of Kingsland.

-Don’t drink beer on an empty stomach, grab cheap and cheerful Chinese food at the popular local spot, Canton Cafe, or a burger at Handmade Burgers.
+Don’t drink beer on an empty stomach, grab cheap and cheerful Chinese food at the popular local spot, Canton Cafe, or authentic jerk chicken at Nanny’s Eatery.

 So, have I inspired you to go on some Auckland adventures?
 It really is a diverse city and well worth more than a hurried stop before your flight home, so spend a few days there – you now have lots of options on how to see Auckland in a day or more.